MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Introduction

 \section{Introduction}

-Social networks have become increasingly important in our daily life.
-Commonly, people join multiple social networks to enjoy different types of services at the same time, e.g., Facebook and Twitter.
+Social networks have become increasingly important in daily life.
+Commonly, people join multiple social networks to enjoy different types of services simultaneously, e.g., Facebook and Twitter.
 Users usually have separate accounts in different social networks.
-They can act as bridges connecting the networks.
-The problem of User Identity Linkage (UIL), which aims to link the identities of the same natural person across different social platforms, has become increasingly crucial among national security, public opinion supervision, and business recommendation all over the world.
-Developing a highly accurate UIL model contributes a lot to construct a comprehensive view of users' characteristics.
-An increasing number of applications, including friend recommendation \cite {274, 71}, cross-network information diffusing prediction \cite {273, 72}, link prediction \cite {260}, and network dynamics analysis \cite {73}, have recognized the necessity and benefit of UIL.
+These accounts can act as bridges connecting the networks.
+The problem of user identity linkage (UIL), which aims to link the identities of the same natural person across different social platforms, has become increasingly urgent among national security, public opinion supervision, and business recommendation entities worldwide.
+Developing a highly accurate UIL model contributes greatly to constructing a comprehensive view of user characteristics.
+An increasing number of applications, including friend recommendation \cite{Shu20175}, cross-network information diffusing prediction \cite{Zafarani2014635}, and link prediction \cite{Zhang20141286}, have recognized the necessity and benefits of UIL.